-Virgin Money's Virgin Australia Velocity Flyer Card allows you to earn frequent flyer points on your everyday Visa spends in exchange for a $129 annual fee, and thanks to a $129 Virgin Australia gift voucher that you'll receive every year to spend on flights, this card becomes practically 'free'.
+Virgin Money's Virgin Australia Velocity Flyer Card allows you to earn frequent flyer points on your everyday Visa spends in exchange for an ongoing $129 annual fee, and thanks to a $129 Virgin Australia gift voucher that you'll receive every year to spend on flights, this card becomes practically 'free'.

 Added to that, there's no limit to the number of Velocity points you can earn, although the number of points pocketed per dollar spent isn't particularly high and does reduce as you spend more throughout the month.

-Travel insurance that you'd expect to find of a Platinum-grade card is also absent, but with up to 40,000 bonus Velocity points for new cardholders and further bonus points when booking Virgin Australia flights, many travellers will still find value in this card.
+Travel insurance that you'd expect to find of a Platinum-grade card is also absent, but with up to 60,000 bonus Velocity points for new cardholders, many travellers could still find value in this card.

 Virgin Australia Velocity Flyer Card: fast facts